jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 $( ".gallery-wrapper" ).append( "..." );
 ```

-To allow users to access and even manipulate those information, you can store them in a variable containing the settings of your plugin.
+To allow users to access and even manipulate that information, you can store it in a variable containing the settings of your plugin.
 A better implementation of the previous code is shown below:

 ```
 // Retain an internal reference: